-Everywants to welcome the Lord’s return and be raptured into the heavenly kingdom; I’m not an exception.
+Everywants to welcome the Lord’s return and into the heavenly kingdom; I’m not an exception.
 I paid special attention to the prophecies about the Lord’s return.
 As long as I heard who could interpret the biblical prophecies, I would hurry to listen.
 But as I gradually received many interpretations of prophecies, I became increasingly confused about them, because they were all explained according to their literal meaning and different people had different explanations of them.
 Take interpreting prophecies about the Lord’s return for example.
 Some people said the Lord would descend on the Mount of Olives, some said in the air, some said upon a cloud, some said He would come in the daytime, some said at night, some said He would come like a thief, and so forth.
 Though all these interpretations were based on the , yet no matter what I was told about, I still didn’t know how the Lord would return.
 Then how should I treat the biblical prophecies in accordance with the Lord’s will?
 And in what way could I welcome the Lord?
 They were the confusion in my mind.

 Thank the Lord for leading me to meet a brother in the Lord on the internet.
 I could find much common ground with him, and his fellowship was very helpful and beneficial to me.
 So I poured out my confusion to him.
 He said, “Actually, the prophecies in the Bible are things God declared to us that He would accomplish in the future.
 You see, important events involving the work of God are usually prophesied in the Bible, and those concerning the Lord’s return are especially more.
 But we should understand that prophecies only foretell us of events to come and require us to be watchful, and to carefully seek and investigate the word and work of God, lest we miss the Lord’s return and be abandoned and eliminated by God’s work.
 This is the only result the prophecies can reach.”